What you need to know about

 - Utility room – Vent clothes dryer to the outside.

-Mold grows in fallen leaves, soil, moist debris, wooded areas and barns and thrives year-round in tropical climates.
+Mold grows in fallen leaves, soil, moist debris, mulch, wooded areas and barns and thrives year-round in tropical climates.
 It can be carried by air or activity, peaks in summer/fall and tapers off after first frost.

 - Install proper drainage around home to avoid excess mold growth.
 Direct down spouts away from home.